How to add a signature to a PDF using Vue.js

 • Digital signatures, which include a certificate that provides a unique identifier for the signer.
 These are used as proof of the document’s origin and can prevent modification by any other person.

-• Annotation tools — Draw, circle, highlight, comment, and add notes to documents with 15+ prebuilt annotation tools.
+• Annotation tools — Draw, highlight, comment, and add notes with 15+ prebuilt tools

-• File support — View PNG, JPG, and TIFF files on the client side.
-With server deployment, users can view MS Office documents.
+• File support — View PNG, JPG, and TIFF files client-side; MS Office documents with server deployment

-• 30+ features — Easily add features like PDF editing, digital signatures, form filling, real-time document collaboration, and more.
+• 30+ features — PDF editing, digital signatures, form filling, and real-time collaboration

-• Dedicated support — Deploy faster by working 1-on-1 with our developers.
+• Dedicated support — Work directly with our developers

-Try it for free, or visit our web demo to see it in action.
+Try it for free, or explore our demo.

 Requirements